jack-driscoll/quick-github-pages/README.md

 - When you have studied the files, which should all be self-explanatory, you can delete the shameless self-promotion file, the two unnecessary posts, and make your own!

+- You should [learn how to use markdown](https://www.markdownguide.org/), which is the default **language** the files are written in.
+It's pretty easy, you may even use some of the shorthand already!

 - Once you have modified the files `_config.yml`, and `index.md` (I would also suggest changing the files in `_posts`, `about.md` and `page.md`) re-upload the files to your github repo [as in this introductory hello world example](https://docs.github.com/en/get-started/start-your-journey/hello-world) or by uploading the individual files and folder.
 All you *really* need is `index.md` and `_config.yml`, though.
 Honest.

-- You should [learn how to use markdown](https://www.markdownguide.org/), which is the default **language** the files are written in.
-It's pretty easy, you may even use some of the shorthand already!
+(In short, though, once you've got your credentials, usually after you've `git clone`-d the directory, you go into it, `git init`, then `git add . && git commit -m "comment on your commit" && git push origin main`  will do everything (add the files, "commit" them, upload them to github).

 ## quick-github-pages.zip